 Hybrid capabilities across platforms

-At NTT DATA Services, we believe organizations are yet to realize the full potential of cloud computing.
+At NTT DATA Services, we believe organisations are yet to realise the full potential of cloud computing.
 Cloud today is usually viewed by enterprises as part of a larger strategy around digital, transformation, costs savings and/or entering new markets.

 Our Cloud Advisory Team helps clients weave cloud into the core of their businesses and deliver everything related to a cloud transformation – the first step is a cloud first approach.